FI-Mihej/Highly-available-cluster-chat-system/README.md

 # Requirements (for both server and client):
 **Linux** (with at least 2.5.44 kernel, and glibs of at least 2.3.2 version: chat system is using **epoll** for an async IO); **CPython 3.5+**

-# Original task with comments:
-_Actually I don't see why should I share it: purpose of this system and requirements are clear anyway._